Locate providers that offer Independent Living services in the province of your choice:

-The key difference between independent living and other options is the level of help available.
-Residents typically need little – if any assistance.
-They may however want fewer things to worry about, like housekeeping or outdoor maintenance.
+The key difference between independent living and other options is the level of help that is available.

-If maintaining your own home is becoming too much of a burden, cooking every meal – every day is becoming tedious and you can see the end of your driving career on the horizon, it may be time to think about an independent living option.
+But, if you're planning ahead and may want more services over time, like housekeeping or because cooking every meal – every day, is becoming a chore or tiresome, or you can see the end of your driving career on the horizon, it may be time to think about an independent supportive living option that offers those services.

 Finding an independent living residence will take time and research, but you're headed in the right direction!

-Use The Care Guide, as well as TheCareGuide.com, to identify your options and call ahead to schedule a tour of each one on your list.
+Use The Care Guide, as well as TheCareGuide.com, to identify some options and call ahead to schedule a tour of each one on your list.

-After each visit, ask yourself these questions and make a note of your answers.
+After your visit, make a note of your answers to these questions.

 Do you need help?